The Social War: When ancient Rome imploded

 Opening battles of the Social War

 The war was fought primarily in central and southern Italy.
 It is known as the Social War because it was fought between the Roman Republic and its Italian allies (socii in Latin).
-It lasted for two years and ended with a Roman victory.
+It lasted for just over two years and ended with a Roman victory.

 With the sudden outbreak of war in its home regions, Rome asked Marius to return home to once more lead their soldiers.